 A health care power of attorney allows your child to appoint someone they trust to step in and make medical decisions if something were to happen and they’re not able to tell a doctor what they want to happen.

 For example, if they’re in a car accident and cannot tell the doctors how they want to be treated, the medical team could call the agent (often a parent or both parents) and ask your agent what to do.
-Without this document, there is no clear guidance as to who should be making medical decisions for you, and if there is disagreement between loved ones on what decision(s) to make, everyone could end up in court.
+Without this document, there is no clear guidance who should make medical decisions for you, and if there is disagreement between loved ones on what decision(s) to make, everyone could end up in court.

-When a child is a minor, parents or legal guardians are allowed to make appointments and get information from medical providers, but those permissions change when someone turns 18 under the Health Insurance Portability and Accountability Act (HIPAA).
+When a child is a minor, parents or legal guardians may make appointments and get information from medical providers, but those permissions change when someone turns 18 under the Health Insurance Portability and Accountability Act (HIPAA).

 The HIPAA authorization allows anyone you wish to have access to your medical information to have access to it.
 For young adults, this is often their parents or legal guardians.
 Without a HIPAA Authorization, the only person entitled to the young adult’s health information is him or herself.